 From the Gaia data Shen’s team flagged seven candidate hypervelocity white dwarf stars.
 Four proved to be rather ordinary, slower-moving stars whose motions were likely inaccurate in the data.
 But the remaining three were true speedsters.
 What’s more, they possessed bizarre characteristics thought to be indicative of Shen’s proposed formation mechanism: Each is about 10 times larger than a typical white dwarf, presumably because their outer layers were puffed up by the extra energy they received from the Type Ia explosion.
 The three stars also lack hydrogen and helium, which would be expected if they had donated those elements to a companion white dwarf to spark the detonation.
 Finally, Shen and his colleagues traced the stars back in time to find at least one of them seemed to originate from a faint supernova remnant discovered three years ago within the Pegasus constellation.

-“This observation is just extremely exciting,” Piro says. “” Piro says the three hypervelocity white dwarfs from Gaia’s data boost the odds Shen’s proposed mechanism is correct—but notes more definitive proof is still needed.
+“This observation is just extremely exciting,” Piro says.
+“I think this is going to jump-start a lot of really interesting lines of research coming up in the next few years.
+It’s always exciting when you can pinpoint that seminal moment when you know that a lot of people are going to be jumping into this.”
+Piro says the three hypervelocity white dwarfs from Gaia’s data boost the odds Shen’s proposed mechanism is correct—but notes more definitive proof is still needed.
 A Type 1a explosion, for example, would likely spray the surviving white dwarf’s surface with detectable quantities of heavy elements.
 If astronomers were to spot such stellar ashes on these white dwarfs, that would lend further support to Shen’s hypothesis.

 For now Shen welcomes further scrutiny of these stars to see whether their origins are truly as bizarre as he suggests.
 He and his team, he says, were simply thrilled to find any candidates at all; he had estimated the chances of success at around 25 percent, worrying that hypervelocity white dwarfs might prove too dim to detect.
 But if the evidence grows over the years that these ultraspeedy stars are the bona fide white dwarfs from his hypothesis, the implications would be far-reaching—allowing astronomers to better understand how some Type Ia supernovae explode, thereby providing a better foothold on the measurements that underpin their quest to know the universe’s large-scale structure and evolution.